oriweingart/ng-lit/README.md

 In order to Unit Test `ng-lit` component we just need to mock angular scope, to do so we expose `MockScope` API.

-The following example will text `NgListBookList` component:
+The following example will text `NgLitBookList` component:

 ```javascript
   import {fixture, html} from '@open-wc/testing-helpers';